City-Bureau/city-scrapers/docs/contribute-a-spider.md

 # Contributing a spider

-## Familiarize youtself with how we work!
+## Familiarize yourself with how we work!

-*Please read the project's [CONTRIBUTING.md](https://github.com/City-Bureau/documenters-aggregator/blob/master/CONTRIBUTING.md) file to learn about how we use GitHub to manage the project.*
+*Please read the project's [CONTRIBUTING.md](https://github.com/City-Bureau/documenters-aggregator/blob/master/CONTRIBUTING.md) file to learn about how we use GitHub to manage the project and our pull request policy.*

-## Find a site to scrape and create an issue
+## Spider Set-up:

-First, find an unclaimed event source in the [spreadsheet of event sources](https://docs.google.com/spreadsheets/d/1L1lbWj89wt8b2DIZhjxERJ5FCAWPDWd0nMibtc01sZk/edit#gid=0).
-Any scraper with a status of "needs evaluation" is fair game.
-If someone has already claimed the scraper, talk with them about joining their efforts.
+### 1. Find a site to scrape and create an issue

-Assuming you picked out a new one, create a [new issue](https://github.com/City-Bureau/documenters-aggregator/issues/new) with a title like "SPIDER: [name of agency]".
-Name of agency should be a fairly full name.
-"Chicago Housing Authority" is preferred over "CHA" in the issue title.
+First, find an unclaimed event source within the project's [issues](https://github.com/City-Bureau/documenters-aggregator/issues).
+Any unassigned issue is fair game--assign yourself to pick up the work.

 Save and note the issue number.

-## Create a new branch
+### 2. Create a new branch

 Create a new branch in your fork:

 ```
-git checkout -b XXXX-spider-NAMEOFAGENCY
+$ git checkout -b XXXX-spider-NAMEOFAGENCY
 ```

-`XXXX` is the zero-padded issue number and `NAMEOFAGENCY` should be something like `cha`.
-For example, for ticket number 53 entitled "SPIDER: Chicago Housing Authority", create a branch named `0053-spider-cha`.
+`XXXX` is the zero-padded issue number and `NAMEOFAGENCY` should be something like `chi_housing`.
+For example, for ticket number 53 entitled "SPIDER: Chicago Housing Authority", create a branch named `0053-spider-chi_housing`.

-## Create a spider
+### 3. Create a spider

 Run the `genspider` task with a spider slug, spider name, and URLs to start scraping.
 Following the previous example:

 ```
-invoke genspider cha "Chicago Housing Authority" http://www.thecha.org
+(documenters-aggregator)$ invoke genspider chi_housing "Chicago Housing Authority" http://www.thecha.org
 ```

 You should see some output like:

 ```
-Created /Users/eads/Code/documenters-aggregator/documenters_aggregator/spiders/cha.py
+Created /Users/eads/Code/documenters-aggregator/documenters_aggregator/spiders/chi_housing.py
-Created /Users/eads/Code/documenters-aggregator/tests/test_cha.py
+Created /Users/eads/Code/documenters-aggregator/tests/test_chi_housing.py
-Created /Users/eads/Code/documenters-aggregator/tests/files/cha_thecha.html
+Created /Users/eads/Code/documenters-aggregator/tests/files/chi_housing_thecha.html
 ```

-## Test crawling
+### 4. Test crawling

-You now have a spider named `cha`.
+You now have a spider named `chi_housing`.
 To run it (admittedly, not much will happen until you start editing the scraper), run:

 ```
-scrapy crawl cha
+(documenters-aggregator)$ scrapy crawl chi_housing
 ```

-First, let's take a quick detour and look at testing.
+If there are no error messages, congratulations!
+You have a barebones spider.

-## Run the automated tests
+### 5. Run the automated tests

 We use the [pytest](https://docs.pytest.org/en/latest/) testing framework to verify the behavior of the project's code and